ByCubed7/NightbotSnippets/README.md

 <br><br>

 ## Contents:
-- Codes
-  - DnD-like Dice
+- Dice
 - Follow age
 - Shoutouts
 - Hug
 - Bop
-  - Grabbing code from other sources (eg pastebin)
+- Prophecy

 ---

-### DnD-like Dice
+### Dice
 Roles a dice similar to those used in Dungeons and Dragons 5e (defaults to one 6 sided dice).

 ##### Usage
 !dice [dice string] <br>